paldhous/ucb/2015/dataviz/md_raw/class13.md

 ![](img/class13_20.jpg)

 Notice that networkD3 by default uses the `d3.scale.category20()` color palette.
-To use colors that reflect the Democratic and Rebublican parties, simply adjust the code to the following:
+To use colors that reflect the Democratic and Republican parties, simply adjust the code to the following:

 ```R
 # set color palette